ResourcesProviding up-to-date resources and reports to the community

-In 2012 Washington State voters approved Initiative 502, which permits an adult over 21 to possess up to one-ounce of marijuana for their own personal use in private.
-The public consumption of marijuana is subject to a civil violation and fine.
-Recreational marijuana sales to the public in Washington State began July, 8 2014.
-Marijuana remains illegal on the federal level.
+In 2012 Washington State voters approved Initiative 502, which permits an adult over 21 to possess up to one-ounce of cannabis (marijuana, weed, etc.) for their own personal use in private.
+The public consumption of cannabis is subject to a civil violation and fine.
+Retail cannabis sales to the public in Washington State began July, 8 2014.
+Cannabis remains illegal on the federal level.

 Local Substance Use Regulations

-- The moratorium, passed in 2014, previously made it illegal to operate marijuana-related businesses in unincorporated Clark County.
+- The moratorium, passed in 2014, previously made it illegal to operate cannabis-related businesses in unincorporated Clark County.
 Unincorporated Clark County includes places like Salmon Creek, Hockinson, Mill Plain and more.

-- In July 2019, Clark County Council lifted the ban on marijuana.
+- In July 2019, Clark County Council lifted the ban on cannabis retailers.

 - Read more about the code here.

 Regulating Display of Drug Paraphernalia